Tomas Vytautas Raskevičius: Political activities

 When he ran for parliament, Tomas Vytautas Raskevičius stated in his political agenda that one of his main political goals was the adoption of the Gender-neutral civil partnership bill.

-The bill was registered on May 21, 2021.
+The bill was registered on 21 May 2021.

 During the submission stage, Seimas did not approve the draft of the Gender-neutral civil partnership bill.
 63 members of parliament voted in favour of the drafted law, 58 voted against and 7 abstained.
 The bill was returned to the initiator for improvement.

-It is planned to resubmit the Gender-neutral civil partnership bill to Seimas for consideration in the autumn session of 2021.
+It was planned to resubmit the Gender-neutral civil partnership bill to Seimas for consideration in the autumn session of 2021.

-Raskevičius also works on the abolition of the MSM blood ban, drafting the Law on Recognition of Gender Identity to establish the principles of non-discrimination of transgender people and removing discriminatory aspects of the Law on the Protection of Minors from the Negative Impact of Public Information.
+Raskevičius also works on the abolition of the MSM blood ban, drafting the Law on Recognition of Gender Identity to establish the principles of non-discrimination of transgender people, and removing discriminatory aspects of the Law on the Protection of Minors from the Negative Impact of Public Information.

-In February 2021, a group of people called for the resignation of Raskevičius from the position of the chairman of the Seimas Human Rights Committee and claimed to have collected more than 300,000 signatures.
+In February 2021, a group of people called for the resignation of Raskevičius from the position of the chairman of the Seimas Human Rights Committee, claiming to have collected more than 300,000 signatures.
 As it turned out later, the vast majority of these signatures were fake, and the group acknowledged that their petition had no real legal force.

 Personal life

 Tomas Vytautas Raskevičius is unmarried, because legal recognition of same-sex couples is not legalized in Lithuania.
 He has a son, Nathan Thomas.
-Raskevičius' hobbies include theater, sports, literature, popular queer culture.
+Raskevičius' hobbies include theater, sports, literature, and popular queer culture.